Vardhini999/FirstRepo/SWRL.md

 ### What is SWRL ?

-SWRL stands for Semantic Web Rule Language, a rule-based language proposed to combine structured world of ontologies and inferential capabilities of rule-based reasoning.
-It is a conjunction of OWL 2 DL with a subset of RuleML, applying rules of datalog/RuleML onto OWL ontologies.
+SWRL stands for Semantic Web Rule Language, a **rule-based language** proposed to combine structured world of ontologies and inferential capabilities of rule-based reasoning.
+It is a conjunction of OWL 2 DL with a subset of RuleML[2](https://arxiv.org/pdf/1903.11723.pdf), applying rules of datalog/RuleML onto OWL ontologies.
 It acts more like a complement to the knowledge represented in ontologies for more expressive semantic reasoning.

 ### What was the need for SWRL ?

 Even with various powerful data modelling and knowledge representation standards such as RDF, RDFS, OWL being present, some key aspects like expressivity, inference or automated reasoning, specifying complex logical rules lacked accessibility.
 While OWL is excellent for ontology modelling, representing taxonomies and establishing relationships, due to absence of rule-based approach, it cannot perform inference or specific decision-making logic based on conditions.
-As a result, SWRL (a W3C Member Submission in May 2004) emerged to derive new knowledge or make logical deductions based on the existing RDF data & providing higher degree of expressiveness.
+As a result, SWRL ([a W3C Member Submission in May 2004](https://www.w3.org/submissions/SWRL/)) emerged to derive new knowledge or make logical deductions based on the existing RDF data & providing higher degree of expressiveness.

 ### SWRL Syntax

 SWRL rules are typically an implication between an antecedent (body) and consequent (head).
-This can be interpreted as: whenever the conditions specified in the antecedent hold, then the conditions specified in the consequent must also hold [1]. a human readable syntax rule has the form:
+This can be interpreted as: whenever the conditions specified in the antecedent hold, then the conditions specified in the consequent must also hold [1](https://www.w3.org/submissions/SWRL/). a human readable syntax rule has the form:

     antecedent (body) ⇒ consequent (head)